Skip to main content

 Her place at the Olympic Games in Tokyo seemed a near certainty but in the penultimate game of City’s 2020-21 FA Women’s Super League season, when Kelly latched on to a through ball in search of her hat-trick and jinked inside the defender and was brought down in the penalty box, her scream filled the Academy Stadium.

-The 24-year-old has acknowledged she couldn’t face watching the Olympic Games last summer because of the hurt of missing out but spoke of always having faith that she would make the squad for this home EUROs.
+And while she acknowledged she couldn’t face watching the Olympic Games that year because of the hurt of missing out. she spoke of always having faith that she would make the squad for the home EUROs a year later.

 Kelly said: “I guess you tell yourself that because when you had belief in yourself and you knew what you were working towards, it made each day easier.